ievaUK/api-docs/source/includes/_calls.md

 --------- | ------- | -----------
-status | string | One of `queued`, `ringing`, `in_progress`, or `completed` disposition | string | One of `connected`, `failed`, `canceled`, `busy`, or `no_answer` assignee | string | Identifier for the user the call is assigned to archived | boolean | `true` for archived calls, `false` for unarchived tags | string | Name of a tag to search for limit | number | Number of results to return, max 100.
+status | string | One of `queued`, `ringing`, `in_progress`, or `completed` disposition | string | One of `connected`, `failed`, `canceled`, `busy`, or `no_answer` tags | string | Name of a tag to search for limit | number | Number of results to return, max 100.